ortelius/outreach/blogs/how-to-bake-an-ortelius-pi-part03.md

 #### Helm-Release | Ortelius

-- Lets create a Helm release for Metallb
+- Lets create a Helm release for Ortelius
 - A Helm release is an instance of a Helm chart running in a Kubernetes cluster
 - Each release is a deployment of a particular version of a chart with a specific configuration
 - Create a file called `ortelius.yaml` in the helm-releases directory and paste the following YAML